Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap

 \subsubsection{How does tendon vibration affect the DT?}

-The results suggest that tendon vibration has an effect on the DT of the discrepancy between actual and visual motion, particularly with a high visual gain for which visual motion was larger than actual motion.
-Participants had a higher DT with tendon vibrations for the HIGH group of visual gain.
-This indicates that tendon vibration could extend the range of applicable visual gain without being perceived by users.
-Regarding the effect of tendon vibration on the DT, we had three different hypotheses.
-Of these hypotheses, [H1-2] explained our results the best: tendon vibration functions as noise on somatosensory sensation, and participants noticed the discrepancy between visual and somatosensory information less.
-If [H1-1] was true, the DT should decrease for inner tendon vibration compared with the control condition in the HIGH gain group.
+The results suggest that tendon vibration has an effect on the DT of the discrepancy between actual and visual motion, particularly with a high visual gain for which visual motion was larger than an actual motion.
+Participants had a higher DT with tendon vibrations for the ENLARGE group of visual gain.
+This indicates that tendon vibration could extend the range of applicable visual gain without users noticing the visual/physical discrepancy.
+Regarding the effect of tendon vibration on the DT, we mentioned two different possibilities.
+Of these possibilities, the second possibility explained the results the best: tendon vibration functions as noise on somatosensory sensation, and participants noticed the discrepancy between visual and somatosensory information less.
+If the first possibility was true, the DT should decrease for inner tendon vibration compared with the control condition in the ENLARGE gain group.
 However, the results indicated that the DT increased in both inner and outer tendon vibration.
 Moreover, the results showed that no positive correlation exists between the direction of motion illusion induced by tendon vibration during rest and whether DT increases compared with the control condition.
-Therefore, [H1-2] seems to fit these results the most.
+Therefore, the second possibility seems to fit these results the most.

-The fact that the effect of all tendon vibration on DT was weaker than that of inner and outer tendon vibration suggests either that the effects of inner and outer tendon vibrations cancel each other, or that what is important for the effect on the DT is not the total amount of vibration intensity, but the amplitude of each vibration.
+The fact that the effect of "all" tendon vibration on DT seems not so large suggests either that the effects of inner and outer tendon vibrations cancel each other \cite{gilhodes1986perceptual, gonzales2014short}, or that the amount of the effect of tendon vibration is affected more by the amplitude of each vibration than the total amplitude of the vibrations.
 Although it is unclear which of the two explanations is correct based on the present experiment alone, the latter explanation is more likely to be correct, given that there was no correlation between whether the vibration is inner or outer and the direction of motion illusion.